AdguardTeam/AGLint/README.md

 - :white_check_mark: **Error-tolerant**: it can parse any filter list, even if it contains minor syntax errors.
 - :zap: **Fast**: made with performance in mind.
 - :thumbsup: **Easy to use**: it can be used as a CLI tool or programmatically.
-- :art: **Customizable**: you can customize the default configuration by creating a file named `aglint.config.json` in the root of your repo.
+- :art: **Customizable**: you can customize the default configuration by creating a file named `.aglintrc` in the root of your repo.
 - :gear: **Extensible**: you can add your own rules to the linter.
 - :globe_with_meridians: **Cross-platform**: it works on Windows, Linux and macOS.
 - :globe_with_meridians: **Open-source**: the source code is available here on GitHub.